Here we review four of the best UK bank accounts for British expats moving to Europe, perhaps on a quest to get an EU passport.

 Here, I’ll discuss their pros and cons, so you can decide which one makes the most sense for your individual situation.

-I’ve already contacted the customer service teams of Starling, Revolut and Transferwise to enquire about passporting.
-Each one has assured me that they will continue serving British customers in the EU, post-Brexit.
+I’ve already contacted the customer service teams of Starling, Revolut and Wise to enquire about passporting.
+Each one has assured me that they will continue serving British customers in the EU.

 These institutions can make this promise because they have access to a wider array of cross-EU banking licences compared to the more traditional UK banks.